 The blue boxes on campus provide an anonymous safety reporting place that helps combat bullying and other negative activity in schools by empowering students to speak up.
-The blue boxes are located next to the counselor's office and the main staircase by room 3.
-Students can also send an anonymous message through the Crocker website.
+The blue boxes are located next to the counselor's office and the main staircase.